An In-Depth Look at Amazon.com Inc.'s (AMZN) Stock Performance

 AMZN) stock’s latest price update

-Amazon.com Inc. (NASDAQ: AMZN)’s stock price has decreased by -0.59 compared to its previous closing price of 98.71.
-Nevertheless, the company has seen a -0.83% plunge in its stock price over the last five trading sessions.
+Amazon.com Inc. (NASDAQ: AMZN)’s stock price has increased by 1.26 compared to its previous closing price of 102.00.
+Nevertheless, the company has seen a 5.26% surge in its stock price over the last five trading sessions.
+Barron’s reported on 03/29/23 that Alphabet, Amazon May Want to Note Alibaba’s New Plan

 Analysts’ Opinion of AMZN

-The stock of Amazon.com Inc. (AMZN) has seen a -0.83% decrease in the past week, with a 2.41% gain in the past month, and a 13.09% flourish in the past quarter.
-The volatility ratio for the week is 2.97%, and the volatility levels for the past 30 days are at 3.15% for AMZN.
-The simple moving average for the last 20 days is 3.13% for AMZN stock, with a simple moving average of -9.05% for the last 200 days.
+The stock of Amazon.com Inc. (AMZN) has seen a 5.26% increase in the past week, with a 12.11% gain in the past month, and a 22.70% flourish in the past quarter.
+The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 3.09% for AMZN.
+The simple moving average for the last 20 days is 6.87% for AMZN stock, with a simple moving average of -3.92% for the last 200 days.

 Analysts’ Opinion of AMZN